MicrosoftLearning/mslearn-openai/Instructions/Labs/05-generate-images.md

 4. Make sure the type of shell indicated on the top left of the Cloud Shell pane is switched to *Bash*.
 If it's *PowerShell*, switch to *Bash* by using the drop-down menu.

-5. Once the terminal starts, enter the following command to download the sample application and save it to a folder called `azure-openai`.
+5. Once the terminal starts, enter the following command to download the application code you are going to work with.

     ```bash
    rm -r azure-openai -f